Odo IV of Burgundy: War with England

 He served together with the Duke of Normandy and the Chancellor of France, Guillaume Flote, as French ambassadors to a peace conference at Avignon in the summer 1344.
 The conference was however actively sabotaged by the English.
 Henry, Earl of Derby who had been announced as the head of the English delegation, claimed once he arrived at Avignon to be there only in a private capacity for devotional reasons and the minor English officials who were officially there had no instructions.

 In 1346, he was in Guyenne combatting the English.
 In spring that year, the French government decided to field so far the strongest army in the south-west.
 The Duke of Burgundy followed John of Normandy south together with a substantial number of northern nobles and such dignitaries as Raoul II of Brienne, Count of Eu, the Constable of France, both Marshals and the Master of Crossbowmen.
 In April, Normandy laid siege to the town of Aiguillon, which controlled the confluence between the Lot and the Garonne.
 There they still remained in August, when John of Normandy was urgently recalled to the north to help stop Edward III, who had landed in Normandy.
 The French 1346 campaign in the south ended, having accomplished nothing.

 In September, Edward III laid siege to Calais.
 As Artois became the main theatre of the war, relations between the Duke and King Philip VI plummeted.
 The Duke governed Artois on behalf of his wife, but the royal government increasingly disregarded local officials and even began making its own appointments.
 In December 1346, Philip suspended the Duke’s government altogether.

 Death and legacy

-Odo was present at the coronation of Pope Clement VI at Avignon 19 May 1342.
+Odo was present at the coronation of Pope Clement VI at Avignon on 19 May 1342.

 Perhaps the greatest legacy of Odo IV is seen in the subsequent Burgundian court of the Valois dukes, for Odo was a patron of the arts and the church and sponsored many young artists.
-He also endeavoured for good political connections and by marrying a French royal princess assured the good relations with the king.
+He also endeavoured to establish good political connections and by marrying a French royal princess assured good relations with the king.
 The premature death of his son Philip made his four-year-old grandson the heir presumptive.
 He succeeded Odo IV as Philip I after Odo died of the plague.
 Most sources place his death at Sens, on Friday, 3 April 1349.
 Some sources give the year as 1350.